Here's an easy-to-read (but long-winded) account of my professional history. If you're after terse, formal info, see my resume.

 There were a couple downsides working for Boeing.
 For one thing, it was in Northern Virginia.
 I don't like Northern Virginia.
 I don't like cities, and Northern Virginia is one big city.
 Another thing is that my job required me to spend several months in Los Angeles.
 Remember what I said about cities?

 Getting in physical shape inspired me to push myself in other areas.
-I started buying "study" books, about science and computers and writing.
+I started buying educational books, about science and computers and writing.
 I bought a used laptop, taught myself HTML, and created my first web page (in 1996).
 Then I created another page, and another...
 And pretty soon I was running online discussion lists, organizing tribute albums for my favorite musician (Julian Cope), and creating pages about my own music...

-After Alaska, I returned to Virginia, this time Charlottesville (my home town), and started grad school at the University of Virginia.
+After Alaska, I returned to Virginia, this time Charlottesville (my home town), and started graduate school at the University of Virginia.
 I was in the Computer Science department, which paid my tuition and gave me enough living expenses to cover rent, food, and a handful of CDs each month.
 In return, I worked as an research assistant (RA) and teaching assistant (TA).
 My main areas of focus were information retrieval and software engineering.
 You can read more about my grad school days on my school page... after finishing this one...

 Grad school came and went quickly.
 I learned a lot, mostly about software engineering.
 I also created several more web sites, mostly for bands I liked.
 I overhauled my dad's site, which earned me a few more bucks to spend on CDs.
 Managing all these web sites started consuming more and more of my free time, but people kept telling me I was really good at it, so I kept doing it.

-After a year or so, however, the company changed.
-They dramatically expanded their workforce, moved to a huge, impersonal office building, and then for some reason started to run out of money.
-Soon after, there was a round of layoffs.
-We had to stop developing new tutorials and focus on database optimization and alternative delivery formats (e.g., CD).
-I found this work to be extremely boring.
-Also, I was itching to leave Charlottesville again.
+Then, suddenly, the company started to run out of money.
+Within a month or two of moving into the bank, there was a round of layoffs.
+Work on new product ideas was halted.
+We had to stop all creative develpoment and focus on cost-savings techniques, like database optimization and alternate delivery formats (e.g., CD).
+I found the non-creative work to be extremely boring, and the work environment depressing.
+And I was itching to leave Charlottesville again.

 So that's where I am now: happily employed, working with great people.
 I still make music, work on on web pages, and study in my off hours, always trying to improve.
-And I'm always exercising! (yes, I am still pedalling...)
+And I'm always exercising!